Week 4 Term 4 Newsletter 2025

 Principal

-We are thrilled to announce the introduction of an Outside School Hours (OOSH) program at our school!
-This initiative aims to provide a safe, engaging, and supportive environment for our students before and after school hours.
+We are thrilled to announce that Outside School Hours (OOSH) is operating 5 days per week morning and afternoon.
+This program provides a safe, engaging, and supportive environment for our students before and after school hours.

 To ensure the success and viability of this program, we need your support.
 We are currently seeking more children to enrol.
 A robust participation will not only enhance the program's offerings but also create a vibrant community where students can connect, learn, and have fun together.